BlueBoi904/Cliff-Bot-NodeJS/README.md

 - Handling Promises with Asynchronous, Non-Blocking JavaScript
 - Using NodeJS to interact with user through Discord API
 - Hitting various RESTful API endpoints
+- Developed Document, Query, and Aggregation middleware using mongoose